getfem/getfem/doc/sphinx/source/userdoc/appendixB.rst

 For the HCT element, it is advised to use the ``"IM_HCT_COMPOSITE(im)"`` composite integration (which split the original triangle into 3 sub-triangles).

+For pyramidal elements, ``"IM_PYRAMID_COMPOSITE(im)"`` provide an integration method ase on the decomposition of the pyramid into two tetrahedrons.